Cassian Andor: Andor

-Luna reprises his role as Andor in Andor, a live-action "spy thriller" series for Disney+, which is set five years before Rogue One and which premiered September 21, 2022.
+Luna reprises his role as Andor in Andor, a live-action spy thriller series for Disney+, which is set five years before Rogue One and which premiered September 21, 2022.

 Season 1

 In the first season of Andor, it is revealed that Cassian was an orphan named Kassa from Kenari, a former mining planet abandoned by the Empire whose indigenous inhabitants lead a tribal lifestyle.
 He was adopted by scavengers Clem and Maarva and raised on Ferrix, a planet whose primary activity is heavy industry.
 At the age of 13, Cassian witnessed Clem being killed by Imperials.
 He attacked a group of stormtroopers in retaliation and was sent to an Imperial youth center for three years.

 Cassian later began stealing ship components and other valuable technology from the Empire with his former lover Bix Caleen.
 These activities bring him to the attention of the rebel leader Luthen Rael.
 Cassian, who is wanted for the murder of two corporate security guards, agrees to join Luthen's operation.
 He is sent to the planet of Aldhani to help a group of rebels steal the Imperial payroll stored there.
 After the heist, he takes his payment and returns to Ferrix for Maarva and their droid B2EMO.
 She refuses to leave her home behind, revealing that she is a rebel and was inspired by reports of an attack on Aldhani.
 Cassian reluctantly leaves her behind and goes to the tropical planet Niamos.

 Luthen decides to kill Cassian to keep his identity secret and sends Cassian's teammates from Aldhani to kill him.
-ISB supervisor Dedra Meero also searches for Cassian whom she believes is connected to a mysterious rebel leader codenamed Axis, who unbeknownst to her is Luthen.
+ISB supervisor Dedra Meero also searches for Cassian, who she believes is connected to a mysterious rebel leader codenamed Axis, who unbeknownst to her, is Luthen.
 Both the Empire and the Rebellion plant spies on Ferrix in an attempt to trap Cassian.
 While on Niamos, Cassian is harassed by a shoretrooper who falsely accuses him of vandalism.
 He is arrested and sentenced to six years on the prison planet Narkina-5.
-Conditions on Narkina-5 are brutal; prisoners work 12-hour shifts building components for an unknown machine, and electric shocks delivered through the metal floor are used to discipline them.
-After learning that prisoners are not released at the end of their sentences and that the prison electrocuted one hundred men, Cassian leads a successful prison uprising.
+Conditions on Narkina-5 are brutal: Prisoners work 12-hour shifts building components for an unknown machine, and electric shocks delivered through the metal floor are used to discipline them.
+After learning that prisoners are not released at the end of their sentences, and that the prison electrocuted one hundred men, Cassian leads a successful prison uprising.

 Returning to Niamos, Cassian attempts to call Ferrix and learns that Maarva died while he was in prison.
 Luthen learns of this and travels to Ferrix, believing Cassian will return for her funeral.
 Despite the risks, Cassian returns only to learn that Bix has been tortured and imprisoned by Imperial occupiers.
 He rescues her while the people of Ferrix stage a local rebellion.
 After ensuring that Bix, B2EMO and his friend Brasso can safely escape Ferrix, he goes to Luthen's ship and offers himself up.
 Rather than kill him, Luthen agrees to take him back into the Rebellion.